 By Emily Smith

 It’s a new day for Kids Ministry.
-As we are forced to move to more online approaches in Kids Ministry, we have to think outside the box, or in our case, now, inside our video screens and mobile devices to resource our families.
+As we move to more online approaches in Kids Ministry, we have to think outside the box, or in our case, now, inside our video screens and mobile devices to resource our families.
 We are having to move away from gathering in groups and equipping our parents and families to teach at home.
 I want to share some tips and ideas for you during this time and make you aware of some FREE at home resources available.

 Tips for navigating Kids Ministry in a COVID-19 world: